Aldo140/rioalto/README.md

 If you want me to:
 - Add example rendering code to `assets/js/script.js` to dynamically load `menu.json` into the Menu section, or
-- Update `index.html` to include image tags and data hooks, tell me which and I will prepare the changes.
+- Update `index.html` to include image tags and data hooks, tell me which and I will prepare the changes.# rioalto